owendx/slot-machine/README.md

     2. Force the reels to match, resulting in jackpot
     3. Freezing one or multiple reels to prevent them from spinning
 * Implementation of a cash voucher function which allows users to cash out their winnings in the form of code voucher, which can be entered back into the slot machine as a credit balance for continued play.
+* Animating the jackpot message image to make it more aesthetically pleasing

 ### Wireframe
 <img src="https://hedonic.life/wp-content/uploads/2022/07/slot-machine-wireframe.png" />